On 18 November 2009, the Education Committee decided that master’s theses must be submitted electronically as well as in a printed version.

 - The thesis must be submitted in PDF format.

-- Even though you have submitted an electronic version of your thesis to Brage, you must nonetheless submit the printed version to SiT.
+- Even though you have submitted an electronic version of your thesis to Brage, you must nonetheless show the printed version at SiT for registration.
+After that, you bring the printed thesis to your faculty.

 - A receipt for submission in Brage must be submitted with the printed version of the thesis.
 The receipt will be sent to your email after registration is complete.